liuyxpp/XDSY118019/slides/week5.md

 Do the following experiments in [A neural network playgound](http://playground.tensorflow.org/) (http://playground.tensorflow.org/):

 - Choose `Gaussian` data, use `linear` activation function to train.
 - Choose `Circle` data, use `linear` activation function to train.
 Does it succeed?
-How to obtain a sucessful training?
+How to obtain a successful training?
-- (Optional) Choose `Spiral` data, find a sucessful classification neural network model.
+- (Optional) Choose `Spiral` data, find a successful classification neural network model.

 ---